In which I count a love minus zero

 On Monday the greatest lyrical poet of his generation turned 80.
 I’m going to eschew songwriter, although (or perhaps because) plenty call him that unhesitatingly—many artists of that generation, male and female, produced songs and/or albums that could justify their bid for the title.
 But his mastery of imagistic wordplay and world-building is of such status and stature that I say lyrical poet.
 Plus he’s a Nobel laureate in literature, so.

 I feel very cliché for loving Bob Dylan.
-I feel cliché for the fact that the first song to make me go holy shit this guy’s onto something was “Subterranean Homesick Blues,” and that the one whose lyrics I race through in my head for a mental-acuity checkup is “It’s Alright Ma (I’m Only Bleeding),” and that the one that sends me into a strange trance every time is “Ballad of a Thin Man.”
+I feel cliché for the fact that the first song to make me go holy shit what else can this guy do was “Positively 4th Street,” and that the one whose lyrics I race through in my head for a mental-acuity checkup is “It’s Alright Ma (I’m Only Bleeding),” and that the one that sends me into a strange trance every time is “Ballad of a Thin Man.”
 I feel cliché for having fallen for him at fifteen, because it ostensibly gave me a reason to feel superior to my peers, because I was taught (as we all are) to casually despise teenage girls and belittle everything they love.
 Let’s face it, had I been born in 1950 I would be the most basic bitch alive.
 I am in no position whatsoever to judge, as he reminds me even when his lyrics aren’t actively slashing me to ribbons.

 I don’t feel nearly so cliché for loving the Beatles, which on the surface makes no sense to me, but there must be a reason.
 Maybe it’s because the Beatles as a united entity have not existed for half a century now, whereas Dylan has never stopped being an entity, and a high-profile one at that.